 Musamari Choir School's children's choir won third place an international choir competition in October 2015 in Tolosa, Basque Country.

 In October 2016 the first Estonian Film Days in Spain, “ESTilo nórdico” were held in Cine Doré in Madrid.
 Films such as “In the Crosswind”, “Cherry Tobacco”, “Mushrooming”, “Kertu” and “The Fencer” were shown.
 The films were introduced to the audience by Tristan Priimägi, Toomas Hussar and Katrin Maimik.
 The films “In the Crosswind”, “1944” and “The Fencer” were shown in regular Spanish cinemas as well.
+The Estonian Film Days are the only regular cultural event in Spanish cultural space.
+In 2018 the event was dedicated to the 100th anniversary of the Estonian Republic. in April 2019 took place the Barcelona International Short and Animation Film Festival Mercal Pro, where Estonian authors were also present.

 - Since 2005, a Spanish film week has taken place in Tallinn and Tartu each spring, organised by the Spanish Embassy in Tallinn.
 The project is flourishing thanks to the Sõprus cinema, the Ministry of Culture, the University of Tartu and the Estonian Film Foundation.
-In March of 2016, Spain and Spanish film week took place in the framework of the Iberofest festival.

 - In August 2007 an Iberian film week took place in both Tallinn and Tartu.